inchumi/FIAF/README.md

 # FIAF - File Into Another File (EOF technique)

-Python script for hide some files into another one.
+Python script for hide/unhide some files into another one.

 ## Installation